ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. From the TRL, the AS builds a set HASHES such that:

     * If the requester is a registered device, HASHES specifies the token hashes currently in the TRL and associated with the access tokens pertaining to that registered device.
-The AS can use the authenticated identity of the registered device to perform the necessary filtering on the TRL content.
+The AS can always use the authenticated identity of the registered device to perform the necessary filtering on the TRL content.

     * If the requester is an administrator, HASHES specifies all the token hashes currently in the TRL.

 2. The AS sends a 2.05 (Content) response to the requester.
 The response MUST have Content-Format "application/ace-trl+cbor".
 The payload of the response is a CBOR map, which MUST be formatted as follows.

    * The 'full_set' parameter MUST be included and specifies a CBOR array 'full_set_value'.
-Each element of 'full_set_value' specifies one of the token hashes from the set HASHES, encoded as a CBOR byte string.
+Each element of 'full_set_value' is a CBOR byte string, with value one of the token hashes from the set HASHES.
 If the set HASHES is empty, the 'full_set' parameter specifies the empty CBOR array.

       The CBOR array MUST be treated as a set, i.e., the order of its elements has no meaning.